petrmaca/dHRUM/README.md

 # dHRUM
-dHRUM dirtibute Hydrological Response unit Model
+A repo for dHRUM  -- dstributed Hydrological Response unit Model